 We both read a lot of books, on all kinds of topics, so there’s no way we are going to try to compile a list of all of our favorite books.
-Instead we are highlighting some of our favorite books on the topics of Travel and Personal Finance.
-The Travel books are listed first only because we were able to keep that list short.
-The list of our favorite Personal Finance books is very long!
+Instead we are highlighting some of our favorite books on the topics of Personal Finance and Travel.

-The following lists include some of our favorite books, and there are some affiliate links.
+The following lists of some of our favorite books include affiliate links.
 For more information about the links please read our Disclaimer.